|« PreviousNext »|

 Using Hive interactively is a great way to test query performance and tune your application.
 Once you have established a set of Hive commands that will run on a regular basis, consider creating a Hive script that Amazon EMR can run for you.
 For more information about how to run Hive from a script, go to How to Create a Job Flow Using Hive.

-Amazon EMR read and write operations on an Amazon DynamoDB table count against your established provisioned throughput, potentially increasing the frequency of provisioned throughput exceptions.
-For large requests, Amazon EMR implements retries with exponential backoff to manage the request load on the Amazon DynamoDB table.
+Amazon EMR read and write operations on an DynamoDB table count against your established provisioned throughput, potentially increasing the frequency of provisioned throughput exceptions.
+For large requests, Amazon EMR implements retries with exponential backoff to manage the request load on the DynamoDB table.
 Running Amazon EMR jobs concurrently with other traffic may cause you to exceed the allocated provisioned throughput level.
 You can monitor this by checking the ThrottleRequests metric in CloudWatch.
 If the request load is too high, you can relaunch the job flow and set Read Percent Setting and Write Percent Setting to lower values to throttle the Amazon EMR read and write operations.
-For information about Amazon DynamoDB throughput settings, see Specifying Read and Write Requirements for Tables.
+For information about DynamoDB throughput settings, see Specifying Read and Write Requirements for Tables.

-The integration of Amazon DynamoDB with Amazon EMR does not currently support Binary and Binary Set type attributes.
+The integration of DynamoDB with Amazon EMR does not currently support Binary and Binary Set type attributes.